 In the end, the analyzer gave sweeping approval to a headline that wasn’t my favorite.
 So I’ve decided to do an ongoing test.
 One month, I’d use a blog post headline that the analyzer favored.
 The next month, I’d use one that I favored.
 After doing that for six months, I’d look at the results and see which ones performed better.

-Research What Works
+Research What Works for Headlines

 There’s no one formula for what constitutes a winning headline, but you can find out the techniques that can help you grab attention by reading articles and posts.
 The term “writing effective headlines” produced 29,500,000 results on Google, so there’s a lot of information out there.